Paul-B98/Paul-B98/README.md

 ## 🧑‍💻 Private

-As a developer in my free time, I enjoy experimenting with tools and simply learning.
+As a **developer in my free time**, I enjoy experimenting with tools and simply learning.

 - 📚 Exploring new tools, frameworks, and languages back and forth
 - 📖 Currently learning: `Rust`, ...